bak-minsu/www.minsu.digital/about.markdown

 title: About
 permalink: /about
 ---
 Welcome!
-It's nice to meet you.
 My name is Minsu, and I am an enthusiastic Go Developer, an ever-growing Cybersecurity professional, and a humble homelab enthusiast.
 This is the site where I will post about various projects, tutorials, and other oddities.